Manuel Margot Player Props: Rays vs. Astros

 Astros Pitching Rankings

-- The pitching staff for the Astros has a collective 9.9 K/9, the second-best in MLB.
+- The 9.8 strikeouts per nine innings compiled by the Astros pitching staff ranks third in MLB.

-- The Astros' 3.45 team ERA ranks fifth among all league pitching staffs.
+- The Astros have a 3.30 team ERA that ranks fourth among all league pitching staffs.

-- Astros pitchers combine to allow 23 total home runs at a rate of one per game (to rank 11th in the league).
+- Astros pitchers combine to surrender 23 home runs (one per game), the eighth-fewest in baseball.

-- Garcia (1-2) gets the starting nod for the Astros in his fifth start of the season.
-He's put together a 5.14 ERA in 21 2/3 innings pitched, with 24 strikeouts.
+- Brown gets the start for the Astros, his fifth of the season.
+He is 2-0 with a 3.09 ERA and 24 strikeouts in 23 1/3 innings pitched.

-- In his most recent appearance on Thursday against the Toronto Blue Jays, the right-hander tossed seven scoreless innings while surrendering two hits.
+- The righty last pitched on Friday against the Atlanta Braves, when he went 4 2/3 innings, allowing four earned runs while giving up seven hits.

-- The 26-year-old has put together a 5.14 ERA and 10.3 strikeouts per nine innings in four games this season, while allowing a batting average of .259 to opposing hitters.
+- The 24-year-old has amassed an ERA of 3.09, with 9.3 strikeouts per nine innings, in four games this season.
+Opponents are hitting .233 against him.

 © 2023 Data Skrive.
 All rights reserved.